 Data is essential for providing improved healthcare facilities and one small mistake can cost the life of a patient.
 According to a study in Annals of Internal Medicine, physicians spend an average of 16 minutes and 14 seconds logging data into electronic health record (EHR) software.
 With an automated data entry system, patient data is recognized and added automatically while preserving HIPAA compliance.

 Each year, over 11 billion receipts are printed, which is expensive for businesses.
 Human errors, as previously indicated, can be costly for businesses.
 Having a cloud-based data entry automation software eliminates all those risks and problems.
 Smart OCR-based applications can streamline the invoicing process where data from receipts and invoices are automatically extracted and stored in a secure database.

 Depending on your use cases, you can find numerous data entry automation software to help you scale your business.
 Below are the top data entry applications you may want to consider.

-Parseur is a powerful email parsing and PDF extraction tool that automates the data extraction from documents instantly.
-The data extractor is the perfect tool to eliminate manual data entry work.
+Parseur is a powerful email parsing and PDF extraction tool that automates data extraction from documents instantly.
+The data extractor is a perfect tool to eliminate manual data entry work.
 Parseur requires zero coding knowledge and has a built-in library of templates for specific use cases.
-It has a robust OCR engine (zonal OCR and dynamic OCR) which work with both text-based and image-based documents.
-Parseur integrates with thousands of other applications seamlessly.
+It has a robust OCR engine leveraging zonal OCR and dynamic OCR which work with both text-based and image-based documents.
+Parseur seamlessly integrates with thousands of other applications.

-If HR professionals could automate their data entry work, more time would be available to focus on employees' well being.
+If HR professionals could automate their data entry work, more time would be available to focus on employees' well-being.
 With Recruit CRM, you can manage candidates’ data and other data related tasks in one single place.
-It is also a powerful resume parser integrated with AI which accelerates the recruitment process.
+It is also a powerful resume parser integrated with AI that accelerates the recruitment process.